spiceworm/reecon/README.md

 TODO:
-- Require user to enter their own openai api key for user processing
 - Track submission count since last redditor/thread processing event.
 Do not reprocess unless some number of new submissions have been made.
 Few or no new submissions does not warrant reprocessing unless the processing is done by a new model.
 - Track tokens used to generate each object so you can determine how many tokens are being used as the prompts/generated data changes over time
 - Update threads and users api endpoints to return {threads: [...], unprocessable_threads: [...], pending_threads: [...]}